mdbesten/what-could-go-wrong-llm/README.md

 5. The Card Czar then flips and reads each white card out loud.
 6. The Card Czar then picks one of the white cards to further discuss. +1 point goes to the player whose card was chosen.
 7. The group then discusses further what else could go wrong based on the chosen card.
 People can award +1 point anyone who makes a good point in discussion.
+8. Players are encouraged to swap event cards with others before submitting them to the Card Czar.
+This allows for strategic decision-making and adds a layer of interaction between players.
-8. After the discussion dissipates after a few minutes, the next player becomes the Card Czar and clicks the “Deal” button.
+9. After the discussion dissipates after a few minutes, the next player becomes the Card Czar and clicks the “Deal” button.
 Each player then draws a new white card, so that they again have 5 cards in their hand.
+9. Optional: Introduce a "Wildcard Round" where players can play any card from their hand instead of following the prompt.

 ### During the game
 1. Take notes on ideas that you have not thought about before